-The RSPG recommends that the European Commission proposes an EU position to the Council to ensure that the decision of WRC-23 on this Agenda item is compliant with the Decision (EU) 2017/899 providing priority to broadcasting and PMSE usage until at least end 2030.
+The RSPG recommends that the European Commission proposes an EU position to the Council to ensure that the decision of WRC-23 on this Agenda Item is compliant with the Decision (EU) 2017/899 providing priority to broadcasting and PMSE usage until at least end 2030.

-Note: The RSPG is of the view that the above outlined recommendation is ensured by various options.
-One can be No Change at WRC-23, with a possible agenda item for WRC-27 or WRC-31.
-Another one can be a co-primary allocation to the mobile service which should become effective at a later stage (e.g. 31.12.2030).
-It is further noted that the EU Position on this agenda item should avoid ambiguity.
+RSPG has debated on the different possible ways to achieve this EU objective, finding that many Member States do not see the need to adopt regulatory actions at this moment (No Change at WRC-23, with a possible Agenda Item for WRC-27 or WRC-31) and that several other Member States find it necessary to adopt regulatory actions (co-primary allocation to mobile, except aeronautical mobile, service which could become effective at a later stage (e.g. 31.12.2030)).